Multifamily and the 2020 Candidates: An Election Guide – Part II

 For multifamily operators, the more relevant portions of his plans included commitments to regulating interstate landlords.
 Media coverage of this proposed regulation was next to nonexistent, and the former official page for Pete’s housing policy mentions it but once, referencing it as part of a “National Housing Act for the 21st Century”.
 Pete’s middle of the road ideological position in the field of candidates suggests that as Vice President or in a cabinet position, any effort to regulate acquisitions, dispositions, or rent increases by large multifamily owners would not resemble, for instance, Sanders’ stringent plans for national rent control.
 Acquisitions teams that acquire across state lines should nevertheless remain wary, as the introduction of even minor changes by a HUD led by Buttigieg could have serious implications for particularly active companies.

 This is the second in our series examining the housing plans of all the major presidential candidates and their impact on the multifamily industry.
-If you would like to receive these insights straight to your inbox, sign up to your left.
+If you would like to receive these insights straight to your inbox, sign up below.
 In the meantime, stay tuned for our final piece!